 |Supplementary child credit, per child4)||550 Euro per annum from 2022 (250 Euro per annum from 2019 to 2021)|

 |Eurocommuter credit (for those entitled to the flat-rate commuter credit)||2 Euro per km of the one-way distance between home and workplace.|

 - With the travel credit, there is a single level of credit for all employees, regardless of their income tax liability or cross-border commuter status.
 For those entitled to a flat-rate commuter credit, the travel credit is increased to 690 Euro as long as income does not exceed 12,200 Euro in the calendar year.
 The increased travel credit is tapered down to 400 Euro incrementally between incomes of 12,200 Euro and 13,000 Euro.
-From the 2020 assessment, the travel credit increases by 400 Euro (supplement) as long as the taxpayer’s income does not exceed 15,500 Euro in the calendar year.
-The supplement is tapered down incrementally to zero between 15,500 Euro and 21,500 Euro (this is taken into account only as part of the assessment process).
+From the 2021 assessment, the travel credit increases by 650 Euro (in 2020 by 400 Euro) (supplement) as long as the taxpayer’s income does not exceed 16,000 Euro (15,500 Euro in 2020) in the calendar year.
+From the 2021 assessment, the supplement is tapered down incrementally to zero between 16,000 Euro and 24,500 Euro (15,500 Euro and 21,500 Euro in 2020) (this is taken into account only as part of the assessment process).